Book now for travel before February 28, 2014 and save 20%! Please note this offer is not valid on tours departing between December 21 and January 5.

 Recent Photos of this Tour

-You’ll visit Glencoe, a wilderness steeped in grim history, where you can soak up the atmosphere during an afternoon walk.
-You’ll take a walk in Glen Affric, featured in the 1970s BBC TV series The Last of the Mohicans.
-See the stronghold of Urquhart Castle.
-Admire the Grampian Mountains.
-And spend the night in Inverness, the capital of the Scottish Highlands.
+You’ll visit Glencoe, a wilderness steeped in grim history, where you can soak up the atmosphere on an afternoon walk.
+You'll see the stronghold of Urquhart Castle, and spend the night in Inverness, the capital of the Scottish Highlands.

 The Scottish Highlands are Europe's last great wilderness!
 This personalized tour is as close as you can get to touring in your own car, with the added benefit of gaining intimate knowledge of Scotland.
 Traveling in a small group means you can take lots of stops and reach out-of-the-way places, giving you more time out of the van to discover the real Scotland.